nontan-rh/proction/docs/introduction.md

 In contrast, in Answer Y, allocations are done in the caller `innerProduct` and the buffers are passed to the functions.
 The number of allocations is 3, which is fewer than in Answer X.

-Furthermore, we can introduce an object pool into Answer Y. Let's call this "Answer Y'".
+We can introduce an object pool into Answer Y to reduce allocations further.
+Let's call this "Answer Y'".
 In Answer Y', no allocations are performed after the second invocation of `innerProduct`.

 ```ts
 // Answer Y'